Disability inclusion in practice

 People feel they belong when their contribution matters.
 Identify strengths and roles that are visible and valued by the group.

 Even simple responsibilities can communicate trust and increase confidence.
+This is especially important in [long-term partnerships](/learn/why-long-term-community-partnerships-matter-more-than-one-off-events), where everyone has a role to play.

 Continue Exploring and Taking Action